TFD

 Miscellaneous modifiers and mechanics

-keyword is just a suggestion and isn't guaranteed to do anything.
+#inline,#noinline- #inline functions behave identically to macros in that it replaces the function call with the function's contents.
+Unlike C, inline functions will always inline, if it cannot (for example if it recursively calls itself), it will give a compiler error.
+In C, theinlinekeyword is just a suggestion and isn't guaranteed to do anything.
 The compiler may inline functions that aren't marked as #inline if it thinks it's a good idea, #noinline prevents that.
-You can also use this from the calling site.function foo () #inline { ... }
+You can also use these from the calling site.#proc foo : () #inline { ... }

 foo();